 You may have been taught that it is impolite to discuss religion and politics, especially with people you have only just met.
 We throw that rule out the window, but we do ask that participants respect everyone’s point of view, even when they disagree.
 We have found that our discussions help us to cultivate “philosophical distance” or the ability to step back from our assumptions and prejudices to take a fresh look at old ideas.
 Philosophy encourages us to think about things in ways that transcend our differences.
 Our facilitators work to help people set aside partisanship during discussions.

-We ask participants to speak only for themselves and from their own experiences.
+We ask participants to speak from their own experiences.
 This prevents us from straying into the harmful logical fallacies that arise from assuming that others experience the world as we do.
 Statements that attempt to invalidate the experiences and identity of any individual or group are not valid arguments and we will not entertain them as such.
 This includes but is not limited to statements about race, religion, gender, sexual orientation, and about injustices experienced by marginalized groups both throughout history and in the present.

 I’m ready to philosophize!
 How do I start?